 D.C.
 Code § 50-2201.04 is amended by redesignating subsection (f) as subsection (g) and adding a new subsection (f), which reads as follows: (f) The preceding subsections do not apply to connected vehicle technology testing and operations that use networked wireless communication among vehicles, infrastructure, or communication devices that are approved by the Department of Motor Vehicles.
 The department shall promulgate rules in the least restrictive means for ensuring the safe and adequate operation of vehicles.
+Florida

-Florida In early 2016, Florida became the second U.S. jurisdiction to explicitly exempt connected vehicle testing from following-too-closely rules.
-The law took effect on July 1, 2016.
+In early 2016, Florida became the second U.S. jurisdiction to explicitly exempt connected vehicle testing from following-too-closely rules.15 The law took effect on July 1, 2016.
 However, the current statute does not authorize non-testing operations and therefore can be improved.
+In March 2018, a legislative proposal to exempt platooning heavy trucks, with a maximum platoon length of two trucks, from FTC rules passed the House, but was indefinitely postponed and withdrawn from consideration in the Senate.16 Florida's 2016 platooning test pilot remains in place.

 Citation: Fla.
-Stat. § 316.0895 Following-Too-Closely Rule Types by Vehicle Class Cars: Reasonable and prudent Heavy Trucks: Distance, 300 feet Caravans: Sufficient space to enter and occupy without danger Strong Amendment:
+Stat. § 316.0895

+Following-Too-Closely Rule Types by Vehicle Class

+Cars: Reasonable and prudent

+Heavy Trucks: Distance, 300 feet

+Caravans: Sufficient space to enter and occupy without danger

+Strong Amendment: